Phentermine-Adipex and Related Weight Loss Drugs: Long Term & Safe for Treatment of Obesity

 Phentermine: Safe and Effective for More than 65 Years!

 Adipex, the brand form of Phentermine has been prescribed for initial weight loss and weight control successfully for more than 50 years in the United States.
 In fact, Adipex and phentermine are the most prescribed medications used for weight control.
-Recent data from 2016 indicate that it’s the 226th most commonly prescribed medication with over 4 million prescriptions filled per year.
-It’s mechanism of action is thought to be due to appetite suppression through norepinephrine release and to a lesser extent through dopamine and serotonin release.
-Adipex
+Recent data from 2016 show that it’s the 226th most commonly prescribed medication with over 4 million prescriptions filled per year.
+It’s mechanism of action is thought due to appetite suppression through norepinephrine release and to a lesser extent through dopamine and serotonin release.

 Phentermine: Often Maligned Because It Has Similar Chemical Structure and Side effects of the Amphetamines

 Often maligned inappropriately because it’s two dimensional structure resembles amphetamine and because of similar side effects it remains the safest and most effective medication available for the long term treatment of obesity.
 It is far safer than the disease it is used to treat.
 Almost all the controversy surrounding phentermine was (and still is for some individuals) surrounds safety and effectiveness.
 It has been safe to use both in the office and on-line.
 On-line prescribing phentermine has helped hundreds of patients unable to get the medication locally.